anar-bastanov/nasm-devkit/devkit/GUIDE.md

 ## 0. Requirements

+You need the following tools:

-* CMake version 3.20 or newer
+* CMake 3.20 or newer
-* NASM version 2.15 or newer
+* NASM 2.15 or newer
-* A C/C++ toolchain:
+* A C/C++ toolchain

+  * Windows:
-  * Windows: Visual Studio 2019/2022 (Build Tools or full VS), or LLVM/MinGW with Ninja
+    * Visual Studio with C++ build tools (any recent version), or
+    * MinGW / LLVM toolchain plus a build tool (Ninja or Make)
-  * Linux / macOS: gcc or clang, with make or ninja
+  * Linux / macOS:
+    * Compiler: gcc or clang
+    * Build tool: Ninja or Make
 * Git (optional, but recommended)

-All tools should be installed and accessible from your shell (`PATH`).
+All tools should be available on your `PATH`.

 ## 1. Create a project